 The missing hardware was nothing compared to the eaten up wood and veneer.
 The areas around the bottom of the chest were all chewed up and so were some of the drawer fronts.

-The first job was to try to smooth out the rough areas or at least remove some of the raw edges from the damaged furniture.
+The first step in the project was to try to smooth out the rough areas or at least remove some of the raw edges from the damaged furniture.
 I used 80 grit sandpaper by hand to clean up the rough areas.
 Next I vacuumed the dust and spider webs from the outside and inside of the chest.

 I brushed on two light coats of the paint.
 The top left photo shows the second coat going on.
 The second coat is the lighter one because it is still wet.
 I love the chalk brushes.
-Whoever thought to create the brushes like this is a genius.
+Whoever thought to create paint brushes like this is a genius.
 The paint loads so well and brushes on so neatly.
-You can find the brush on Amazon here. (affiliate link)
+You can find the brush on Amazon here.

 Watch The Video I Made On How To Distress Painted Furniture here.......